FREQUENTLY ASKED QUESTIONS (FAQ)

 WHERE CAN I DOWNLOAD YOUR RENTAL RATES?

-You can email us your request, or complete the online booking request by selecting your preferred bike on the RENTALS page and following the BOOK THIS BIKE link from there.
+You can email us your request, or complete the online booking request by selecting your preferred bike on the adventure motorcycle rentals page and fill out the “Reserve your bike” form under the particular bike your interested in.

 RIDERS’ LICENCES

-All riders must be in possession of a valid South African or international rider’s license, valid for the class of motorcycle to be rented.
+All riders must be in possession of a valid South African or International rider’s license, valid for the class of motorcycle to be rented.
 Licenses are to be produced prior to the handover of the motorcycle.
 All riders are to be at least 25 years of age, or contact us directly for special requests involving younger riders.
+For riders who need motorcycle with less than 50HP due to their license restrictions, we do supply 450cc models that does comply with the specific license.

 CROSS-BORDER RENTALS

-Any trips to countries beyond the borders of South Africa require prior authorization from Motorrad Executive Rentals.
+Any trips to countries beyond the borders of South Africa require prior authorisation from Motorrad Executive Rentals.
 Cross border travel will also attract additional excess liability – see the price list for details on the model you requested and the applicable increased cross border excess.
+You should also familiarise yourself with the terms and conditions for cross border travel, especially in regard to repatriation and one-way fees.
+Also see our Backup/Repairs on self-guided tours.

 CAN YOU COMMIT THAT I WILL RIDE THE MODEL OF MOTORCYCLE THAT I REQUESTED?